 What You Would Contribute

 In the village of Hangdewa, there are two schools, ten classes and 15 teachers and assistants for 200 students aged 4-16, both boys and girls.
-These schools are governed by a charity set up in Nepal and sponsored from UK charity.
+These schools are governed by a charity set up in Nepal and funded by the Q.Learning Nepal Trust CIO.
 Very unusually for Nepal, they have clean water to drink, electricity from the dam below (built by the Chinese), good teachers, with all lessons in English, and 25 computers….with very poor WiFi.

 We need to bring lessons up to world standards.
 Of course, practical science, technology and more spoken English would all be useful.
 As their IT know-how is basic (a bit of Word, a bit of paint and a bit of excel), the students need guided practice using computers in cross-subject projects – can you make music by using computers?
 Can you learn cultural studies using computers?
 They also need to learn coding…using Java.
 Help with any of this would be amazing.
 That is why we need you!